Arshile Gorky: Child’s Companions

 - RECREATE: uses magnets – words and shapes – to invite visitors to create their own surrealist works of art.

-Art Bridges support includes:
+Art Bridges support included:

 - Programming & Evaluation Project – support for the interactive as well as additional youth and adult programs.
 Applicable program costs include honoraria for presenters, printing, some advertising support, IT, and some scholarships for students to take workshops.